falcosecurity/community/README.md

 # Overview

-When: Bi-weekly on Wednesday at 11 AM ET (8AM PT, 5 PM CET)
+When: [Bi-weekly on Wednesday](https://lists.cncf.io/g/cncf-falco-dev/calendar) at 11 AM ET (8AM PT, 5 PM CET)

+You can subscribe to the Falco calendar by selecting the link above and scrolling towards the bottom of the page.
+Once you choose `Subscribe to Calendar` you will be presented with a URL that you will add to your google calendar.

 Where: https://sysdig.zoom.us/j/213235330